Look-Ahead Removal for Top-Down Tree Transducers: Auxiliary Bounds

 In view of Theorem~\ref{th:alg} and Corollary~\ref{co:goal}, we wish to compute a difference bound for $M$, i.e., an upper bound for $\maxdiff(M)$ when $\diff(M)$ is finite.
 Thus, we are looking for an upper bound on the height of all difference trees of $M$, i.e., all trees $M(C[p])/v$ where $C$ is a $\Sigma$-context, $p\in P$, and $v$ is a difference node of $M(C[p])$ and $M(C[p'])$ where $p'\in P$.
 Let $u$ and $u'$ be the respective origin nodes of $v$, i.e., $u=\orignode_{C[p]}(v)$ and $u'=\orignode_{C[p']}(v)$.

 We first compute an upper bound for the case where $u$ is \emph{not} a proper ancestor of $u'$.
-The idea is that if the height of $M(C[p])/v$ is larger than that upper bound, then we can pump the subtree at one of $u$'s children (without changing the look-ahead state at that child), turning $C$ into $\bar{C}$, in such a way that $M(\bar{C}[p])/v$ becomes arbitrarily large.
+The idea is that if the height of $M(C[p])/v$ is larger than that upper bound, then we can pump the subtree $C[p]/uj$ at one of $u$'s children $uj$ (without changing the look-ahead state at $uj$ in both $C[p]$ and $C[p']$), thus turning $C$ into $\bar{C}$, in such a way that $M(\bar{C}[p])/v$ becomes arbitrarily large.
 Since the pumping does not change the labels of the ancestors of $u$ and $u'$, nor the look-ahead states at the children of those ancestors, $v$ is still a difference node of $M(\bar{C}[p])$ and $M(\bar{C}[p'])$ by Lemmas~\ref{lm:diff_char} and~\ref{lm:orig_preserve}.

 To express an upper bound for the height of $M(C[p])/v$, we use an auxiliary bound defined as follows.